fflopsi/fflopsi.github.io/index.md

 ### Tournaments

-Tournaments is an Android App built with [Jetpack Compose](https://developer.android.com/jetpack/compose) for managing croquet tournaments with multiple players and multiple games per tournament.
+Tournaments is an Android app built with [Jetpack Compose](https://developer.android.com/jetpack/compose) for managing croquet tournaments with multiple players and multiple games per tournament.
 I'm currently converting this to a [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) project.
 More information about it can be found [here](/tournaments).

 ### ArchCustomization

 Just a simple collection of some Bash scripts to customize an [EndeavourOS](https://endeavouros.com) / [Arch Linux](https://archlinux.org) installation to my liking, e.g. installing some packages, theming and customizing [Gnome](https://www.gnome.org/) and installing some [extensions](https://extensions.gnome.org/), some configuration, etc. All these scripts can be found [here](https://github.com/fflopsi/arch-customization).

+### NixOS Config

+Since I do not have much time to fiddle with my system during my studies, I switched from Arch/EndeavourOS (see above) to [NixOS](https://nixos.org/) to better orrganize my system configuration.
+I simply uploaded the [flake](https://nixos.wiki/wiki/Flakes) and all the files necessary (system configuration and some [home-manager](https://nix-community.github.io/home-manager/) files) to rebuild my systems to [this repo](https://github.com/fflopsi/nixos-config/).

 ### TwoBodyProblem